Ruca (footballer, born January 1990)

-Rui Pedro Correia Nunes (born 7 January 1990), known as Ruca, is a Portuguese former footballer who played as a goalkeeper.
+Rui Pedro Correia Nunes (born 7 January 1990), known as Ruca, is a Portuguese former professional footballer who played as a goalkeeper.

 Club career

 Born in Tábua, Coimbra District, Ruca all but spent his entire senior career in the Portuguese lower leagues.
 In early February 2015, he signed a five-month contract with Segunda Liga club Académico de Viseu F.C. from A.D.
 Nogueirense, making his debut in the competition on 15 April in a 0–0 home draw against FC Porto B.

 Ruca returned to the third division in the summer of 2016, joining Lusitano FCV in the same region.